COVID-19 Information & FAQs

 New to AFM?
 Fill out these forms before your Virtual Visit:

 AFM is working with community partners to provide COVID-19, both viral and antibody, testing to the Northern Colorado community.
 If you have questions about testing, call (970) 495-6234 to schedule a virtual visit with an AFM provider.

-To adhere to the Stay-at-Home Order and practice social distancing, all classes and group meetings scheduled at Associates in Family Medicine are canceled until further notice.
+To adhere to social distancing guidelines, all classes and group meetings scheduled at Associates in Family Medicine are canceled until further notice.
 Check out our virtual classes.

 Frequently Asked Questions